 Alaska is comprised of six distinct regions within the state, each with differences in climate, geography and economy.

 Found at the same latitude as Scotland, Southeast Alaska is only 600 miles from Seattle.
 Its land area is approximately that of Maine and is made up of several large islands and literally thousands of smaller ones, as well as a thin strip of rugged mainland bordering Canada.
-Juneau, the capital of Alaska is in Southeast Alaska and has a population of approximately 30,000, making it the largest city in this region of Alaska.
+Juneau, the capital of Alaska, is found in Southeast and has a population of approximately 30,000.
+This makes it the largest city in this region of Alaska.

 Can I drive to Southeast Alaska?

-Southeast Alaska is served by the ferries of the Alaska Marine Highway System as there are very few roads that connect Southeast to the mainland.
-It is possible to drive to Skagway (The Klondike Highway) and Haines (The Haines Highway), via the Yukon in Canada.
+Southeast Alaska is served by the ferries of the Alaska Marine Highway System, as there are only three roads that connect Southeast to the mainland.
+It is possible to drive to Skagway via the Klondike Highway and Haines via the Haines Highway.
 There is also the small town of Hyder, that can be driven to from British Columbia via the Cassiar Highway.

 The mild climate of the region seldom sees temperatures below 10° F in winter and in the summer, temperatures in between 60° and 70° F are normal.
 There is a lot of rain in Southeast Alaska, however, some areas are wetter than others.
 Annual rainfall can range from 25 inches to 150+ inches in Ketchikan.